ottokiksmaler/nx500_nx1_modding/Customizing keys.md

 #Customizing functions of various keys

+#*Notice: this is an early hack/mod - there are newer and better ones now*

 While NX1 has a solid amount of programmable keys, the NX500 is limited to just few that can perform only a small subset of operations.
 For example, in order to have a video preview (Movie STBY) you have to assign it to DEL (Custom/Trashcan) button but that means you cannot use a single click to switch to RAW shooting.

 This is frustrating.